NickDarden95/CS625_TempRepo/HW1-report.md

 *Describe what the figure is showing.*

 *What happened when you removed the outer parentheses from the code?
 Why?*
+The plots will no longer be displayed in an interactive environment because they will not be treated as multi-line statements.

 ## Observable and Vega-Lite